imagen2/imagen_databank/README.rst

   after manual download from the youthinmind_ server.

 ``onsets``
-  Extract FU3 onsets from datasets, as onset files now follow a distinct path from DICOM files.
+  Remove identifying data and convert PSC1 to PSC2 in FU3 onsets files.

 ``psytools``
-  Download Psytools data as CSV and JSON files from the Delosis_ server.
+  Download Psytools data as CSV files from the Delosis_ server.
   Remove identifying data and convert PSC1 to PSC2.

 ``sex``